-The live animal exhibit trail and all hiking trails are OPEN every day!
-Squam Lake Cruises run daily.
+The live animal exhibit trail and all hiking trails are open on Saturdays and Sundays only, through November 30.

 Loons on Squam Lake